Distance and Online FAQs

 What is a proctor, and how do I know if I need one?

 A proctor is an individual approved to supervise test taking.
 A proctor is someone who you take your exams with to ensure that you are not cheating.
 Many online instructors require proctors to ensure academic honesty.
 Your instructor will inform you if he or she requires a proctor.
 To submit the proctor approval form, go to the Mayville State website at www.mayvillestate.edu and click on the my student portal link at the bottom of the page OR click the backpack icon at the top of the page.
 Click through until you see "Submit a Proctor."
 Complete the form with your proctor contact information.
+Click here to view a tutorial with instructions on submitting your proctor for approval.

 In order to be approved as a proctor, a person must be a disinterested professional with a valid business office, business telephone and business email address (Yahoo and Hotmail addresses are not acceptable).
 Some examples are: